vinil-v/slurm-cloud-bursting-using-cyclecloud/README.md

 ### 5. User and Group Setup:

 - Ensure consistent user and group IDs across all nodes.
+- Better to use a centralized User Management system like LDAP to ensure the UID and GID are consistent across all the nodes.
-- Use the `users.sh` script to create necessary users and groups for job submission.
+- In this example we are using the `users.sh` script to create a test user `vinil` and group for job submission.
+(User `vinil` is exist in CycleCloud)

 ```bash
 cd slurm-cloud-bursting-using-cyclecloud/scripts